bulksign/IntegrationSample/README.md

 ```

-- your integration code to point to this endpoint when sending bundles for signing
+- your integration code to point to this endpoint when sending envelopes for signing

 ```
   BulksignApi api = new BulksignApi ("http://myendpoint/bulksignintegration/restapi")